programmfabrik/easydb-documentation/content/sysadmin/konfiguration/recipes/email.en.md

 And again, `_generated_displayname` is provided by the server itself.

-The localization map can only be changed by programming a plugin for the easydb or by a tailored solution by Progragrammfabrik.
+The localization map can only be changed by programming a plugin for the easydb or by a tailored solution by Programmfabrik.

 But you can just copy an existing template and change that:

 ### Change a template
-- Get the default template, to edit it: (example: The template used for e-mails in case of disabled login)
+- Get the default template, to edit it: (example: The template used for emails in case of disabled login)

-The filename has to be chosen to among the existing templates.
+The filename has to be chosen among the existing templates.
 To list templates, use the following command:

 ```bash
 docker exec easydb-server ls /easydb-5/base/email